gitnlsn/gobot_cpp/README.md

-# GoBot
+# GoBot V0.01

 ## Description
-This program is meant to be a simple Go game program written in C++ language, which can play go with a human.
-At first it will have CLI only.
-Later a python Qt GUI can be programed.
+This program is meant to be a simple, a priori, Go game bot program written in C++ language, which will play Go at online servers.
+An AI is to be implemented to solve 9x9 games.
+At first it will have CLI only and HTTP network interface.
+Later a Python Qt GUI and browser GUI may be implemented.
+The objective is to learn and get experience with C++ implementations as we program for the game of Go.

 ## TODOs
    - Controller